- Stay with a local host family!

 ACCESS to LAUNDRY FACILITIES: Students will have access to laundry facilities at their host family placement.
 However, if needed, there are laundromats in town as well.

 COMMUNICATION & CONNECTIVITY: WiFi is available on the host university campus for all the students and should also be available in most (if not all) host family placements.
 Please note that WiFi access may run slower in Martinique, but students will also have access to a computer lab on the host university campus.
+All students must be able to communicate with the Faculty Leader at all times.
+Students may choose to purchase a local phone abroad or purchase a global plan on their domestic phone.

 DOCUMENTATION REQUIRED for TRAVEL: All U.S. citizens will need a valid passport to participate on the program.
 Non-U.S. citizens need to research entry requirements specific to the country of destination at the time of applying to the program.
 Deadline to upload passport to MyWorld: March 16, 2018.